nemethviktor/GeoTagNinja/readme.md

 # Welcome to GeoTagNinja

 GeoTagNinja is an open-source photo geotagger GUI for Windows.
-GTN uses [exifTool](https://exifTool.org/) to read and write EXIF info.
+GTN uses [ExifTool](https://ExifTool.org/) to read and write EXIF info.
 This also sets the limitations and capabilities.
-If exifTool can read/write a file, chances are so can GTN.
+If ExifTool can read/write a file, chances are so can GTN.

 There is a "short" (15 mins) demo on [YouTube](https://youtu.be/ulP1ZG7mH-I) if you feel like watching it.
 It's from the original (Aug 2022) release but it still covers the main features more or less.
 It's only gotten better since...

 ## Download & Install (Windows 7+ x64 only)

-- Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - Find the newest release (topmost, easy) then click on Assets if they are not showing.
+- Download the .msi file from [Releases (latest)](https://github.com/nemethviktor/GeoTagNinja/releases/latest) - Click on Assets if they are not showing.
 [There are now Development and Prod releases, both should be stable but if you'd like to be on the safer side, pick the prod updates.]
-- As of 20221202 I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
+- As of `Build 8371 [20221202]` I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
 If the app breaks complaining about the lack of webView2, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
 - The app is unsigned.
 This is because a certificate costs in the vicinity of £250 per year but the app is free, and I don't particularly feel like splurging out on this at the moment.
 	- Due to the lack of a signed certificate, when installing SmartScreen will complain that the app is unsafe.
 SmartScreen is meant to be called StupidScreen but MS made a typo there.
 	- Just run the installer.
 As the code is public and people may compile on their own, everyone is welcome to ascertain the app is safe should they feel like.